 one of the few rock compositions to resurrect Peter Green's End of the Game,

-Emil Amos launched the project Holy Sons with
+Emil Amos resurrected his solo project Holy Sons with

 Drifter's Sympathy (Important, 2009) and

 Criminal's Return (Important, 2009), two collections of

 psychedelic folk-rock with drum machines, and the sci-fi concept

 Survivalist Tales (Partisan, 2010).

 the organic and intense music of

 Take Refuge In Clean Living